jojos38/Word-Notification-Improved/README.md

 - Ignore if window is focused and on the channel
 - Private message only -> Will only notify words from private messages and ignore all servers
 - Ability to blacklist servers and users
+- Ability to use a whitelist instead of a blacklist

 List of notification options:
 - Send Windows notification -> A normal Windows notification